Win-Win Simple Solution or Financial Disaster?

 - A party has superior negotiation skills.

 It is accurate to say that often one party receives a significantly better result in divorce mediation than would have occurred if the matter had been resolved with each side being represented by a divorce lawyer.
-If one side receives a significantly better result than a 50/50 settlement, then the other side, necessarily, receives a significantly worse result than he or she would have received had he or she been consulting with a divorce lawyer.
+If one side receives a significantly better result than a 50/50 settlement, then the other side, necessarily, receives a significantly worse result than he or she would have received had he or she been consulting with an Orange County divorce lawyer.

-You may want to avoid real life mediated results like the following (depending on what side you are on):
+You may want to avoid real life mediated unfair results like the following (depending on what side you are on):

 - In another Orange County divorce case, the Husband, a CEO of a publicly traded company, agreed to pay to his wife 50% of his salary, bonuses, stock options and all other compensation until his wife’s remarriage or the death of either party.
-He believed this was a normal main stream solution and that this is what was meant by 50/50.
+He believed this was a normal main stream solution and that this is what was meant by a 50/50 settlement.
 A fair and reasonable settlement would have resulted in a far lower support level and a termination of support in four years after the eight-year marriage.

 - Husband agreed to pay his wife approximately $7,000 per month in spousal support and approximately $7,000 per month in child support.
 He also agreed to pay 75% of all income over $750,000 per year.
 His income increased to approximately $2,000,000 per year which resulted in him paying more in support than he received in net, after tax, income.
 The settlement resulted in him having a net negative cashflow after paying his taxes and the unreasonably high support.

 - The parties mediated their Orange County divorce and divided the extensive stock and bond portfolio equally between them on a 50/50 basis.
-A year after the divorce, when the wife sold a substantial portion of her stock, she learned that her 50% of the securities portfolio contained the low tax basis stock and bonds, meaning that, after tax, she received far less than 50% of the community assets.
+A year after the divorce, when the wife sold a substantial portion of her stock, she learned that her 50% of the securities portfolio contained the low tax basis stock and bonds, meaning that, after tax, she received significantly less than 50% of the community assets.

 - The parties mediated their Orange County divorce and agreed to a full settlement.
-The agreement was documented by the divorce mediator in a judgment.
+The agreement was documented by the Orange County divorce mediator in a judgment.
 The divorce Judgment was reviewed by one of the party's advisors who caught a significant mathematical error made by the mediator.
-The Judgment erroneously provided that one party was to pay the other $250,000 more than had been agreed to in the mediation.
+The Judgment erroneously provided that one party was to pay the other $250,000 more than had been agreed upon in the mediation.

 - The divorce mediation consumes many months;